 STEM CELL THERAPY

 There are several types of stem cells.
-The most common type is hematopoietic.
+The most common type is the hematopoietic stem cells.
 Mesenchymal Stem Cell (MSC) is involved in tissue repair.
-These cells are sent through the blood stream to the point of injury.
+These cells are sent through the bloodstream to the point of injury.

 However, areas of hypoxia or low oxygen result if there is an inadequate blood supply around the injured area.
 In addition to blood loss, this can also occur when there is an injury to the joints, tendons, or meniscus tissue.
 Oxygen-deprived areas may not heal by themselves because they are lacking in repair cells.
 Symptoms of hypoxia include headaches, fatigue, shortness of breath, nausea, palpitations, confusion, memory loss, and elevated blood pressure.